 Increased or repetitive sounds though are often indicative of increased motility of the stomach and intestines and this is often due to indigestion.
 The indigestion may be due to a variety of causes such as eating something new, a visit to the trash can or eating something not digestible.
 Often, a dog's upset stomach sounds may be followed by a bout of diarrhea.

-Alos, something to consider, the noises produced may also just be the passage of gas as it moves around the intestines.
+Also, something to consider, is that the noises produced may just be the passage of gas as it moves around the intestines.
 Many dogs tend to ingest lots of air when they eat fast and this air must go somewhere, which leads to the next sign of upset stomach in dogs....

 Increased burping accompanied by vomiting may be suggestive of some sort of back pressure on the stomach or decreased motility which allows food to move back up rather than normally transiting through the gastrointestinal tract.

 This can happen as a result of waste building up as it may happen with organ failure, or the presence of a mass in the abdomen or some primary disease process such as inflammatory bowel disease, explains veterinarian Dr. Kara.

 9. Passing Gas

 Passing gas may be a normal occurrence.
 Certain dog breeds though may be more prone to this compared to others.
 The medical term for the passage of gas is flatulence and the gas emitted is referred to as flatus.Flatus is excessive formation of gases in the stomach or intestine.

 Flatus is a byproduct of bacterial fermentation, it can occur as a result of diet when dogs ingest highly fermentable fiber and indigestible carbohydrates, explains Claudia Kirk, a board-certified veterinarian specializing in internal medicine.